 - THX (yes, they do more than just create seat-rattling trailers) previously recommended a 36-degree optimal viewing angle for TVs, and 40 degrees for home theaters with projection screens.
-But with the advent of 3D in the home, THX has started suggesting 40 degrees for all home viewing.

 There's no need to bring a protractor with you when shopping for a new display, though.
 It's easy enough, with a little math, to convert these recommended viewing angles into something that makes more practical sense: diagonal screen size in relation to viewing distance.

 To find SMPTE's recommended minimum screen size for your room, measure the distance between your seat and the empty spot you plan to fill with a TV (or projection screen) in inches.
 Multiply by 0.6, and you'll be pretty close-taking into consideration that screens generally only come in a finite number of sizes.
 For THX's ideal screen size, take that distance in inches, and multiply by 0.84.